inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Tangent/tan.md

 # `tan`

-Compute the tangent of `x`, return in radians.
+Compute the tangent of `x` expressed in radians.

 ```@setup repl_only
 using LinearAlgebra